eslint/rfcs/designs/2024-deprecated-rule-metadata/README.md

 1. Is there additional deprecation information we'd like to represent?
 Note that additional information can always be added later, but it's good to consider any possible needs now.
 2. Should `meta.deprecated.plugin.id` accommodate different package registries (e.g. [jsr](https://jsr.io/) with `jsr:eslint-plugin-example`)
-3. Should the exact regular expression for the shorthand which decides whether it is a description or URL be specified?
-4. Should the shorthand also be applied for the string form of the `meta.deprecated` property?
-5. Which "extension points" (rules, processors, configurations, parsers, formatters) shold be supported?
+3. Which "extension points" (rules, processors, configurations, parsers, formatters) shold be supported?
-6. Should the `rule` key be dependent on the "extension point" (e.g. `processor` for processors) or renamed (e.g. ``) so that it is the same property name for all?
+4. Should the `rule` key be dependent on the "extension point" (e.g. `processor` for processors) or renamed (e.g. ``) so that it is the same property name for all?

 ## Help Needed